A loaf of braided cinnamon bread, sliced open on a counter

 A simple twist is all it needs!

-Yeast can be intimidating to work with, but don’t fear!
+Yeast can be intimidating, but don’t fear!
 Instant yeast is very easy to work with, and this is a beginner-friendly yeast bread recipe.
 Make sure you’re using yeast that is fresh (check the expiration date).

 Be patient as your bread rises.
 Proofing time can vary depending on your yeast, the exact temperature your milk was when you added it, and the temperature of your house.